elsewhencode/project-guidelines/README.md

 #### 9.5.2 Align your feedback with HTTP codes.
 ##### The client and API worked (success – 2xx response code)
-* `200` HTTP response representing success for GET, PUT or POST.
+* `200 OK` This HTTP response represents success for `GET`, `PUT` or `POST` requests.
-* `201` Created This status code should be returned whenever the new instance is created.
-E.g on creating a new instance, using POST method, should always return `201` status code.
+* `201 Created` This status code should be returned whenever a new instance is created.
+E.g on creating a new instance, using `POST` method, should always return `201` status code.s
-* `204` No Content represents the request is successfully processed, but has not returned any content.
-DELETE can be a good example of this.
+* `204 No Content` represents the request was successfully processed, but has not returned any content. `DELETE` can be a good example of this.
 If there is any error, then the response code would be not be of 2xx Success Category but around 4xx Client Error category.

 ##### The client application behaved incorrectly (client error – 4xx response code)
 * `400` Bad Request indicates that the request by the client was not processed, as the server could not understand what the client is asking for.